-None of the really inexpensive wireless earbuds are without their foibles, but at only US $50, the Monoprice true Wireless Earbuds (model 30878) really punch above their weight.
+None of the really inexpensive wireless earbuds is without their foibles, but at only US $50, the Monoprice True Wireless Earbuds (model 30878) really punch above their weight.
 Their sound quality is far superior to most others around the same price, and they provide excellent comfort and fit.

 Battery life isn’t as long as some more expensive options, and the microphone is just serviceable, nothing more.
 But the earbuds themselves sound great, maintain their connection well, and do a great job of automatically reconnecting as soon as you pop them out of the case (a lot of cheap earbuds don’t).
 They maintained a solid Bluetooth connection and were able to withstand plenty of jostling and bumping without falling out.

 To get a better overall pair of True wireless earbuds, you have to spend significantly more.